Fraud Triangle in Business

 - Authorization or receipt of unearned wages or benefits.

-Occupational fraud is a serious issue for organizations around the world.
-Research from the Association of Certified Fraud Examiners states that occupational frauds cost companies 5% of their revenue every year which makes a $4 trillion loss on the global scale.
-A 2018 study of Global Study on Occupational Fraud and Abuse stated that companies that are at the risk of bearing occupational fraud have failed to carve comprehensive policies to prevent, detect and mitigate fraud.
+Occupational fraud is a severe issue for organizations around the world.
+Research from the Association of Certified Fraud Examiners states that occupational frauds cost companies 5% of their revenue every year, which makes a $4 trillion loss on the global scale.
+A 2018 Global Study on Occupational Fraud and Abuse study stated that companies at risk of bearing occupational fraud have failed to carve comprehensive policies to prevent, detect, and mitigate fraud.

-Gaining insight by understanding the fraud triangle, can help these companies to manage, accountants, and counsel develop proper internal controls to help formulate the strategies that can decrease fraud activities at the workplace.
+Gaining insight by understanding the fraud triangle can help these companies, accountants, and counsel develop proper internal controls to help formulate strategies to decrease fraud activities at the workplace.

 Fraud Triangle

-He was interested in finding out the circumstance that led the embezzlers to the temptation to go for fraud.
-His hypothesis was “Trusted persons become trust violators when they conceive of themselves as having a financial problem which is non-shareable, are aware this problem can be secretly resolved by violation of the position of financial trust, and are able to apply to their own conduct in that situation verbalizations which enable them to adjust their conceptions of themselves as trusted persons with their conceptions of themselves as users of the entrusted funds and property”.
+In his seminal work “Other People’s Money: A Study in the Social Psychology of Embezzlement,” Cressey tackled a pressing question: What prompts individuals to succumb to the allure of fraud?
+Cressey’s hypothesis encapsulates the essence of the fraud triangle: “Trusted persons become trust violators when they conceive of themselves as having a financial problem which is non-shareable, are aware this problem can be secretly resolved by violation of the position of financial trust, and can apply to their conduct in that situation verbalizations which enable them to adjust their conceptions of themselves as trusted persons with their conceptions of themselves as users of the entrusted funds and property.”

 - Opportunity